Khon Kaen Travel Guide: Gateway to Isan

 What to see

 Phu Wiang National Park — 80km west of Khon Kaen.
-Thailand’s most important dinosaur excavation site, where nine species have been found including the Thai-named Phuwiangosaurus.
+Thailand’s most important dinosaur excavation site, where nine species have been found including the Thai-named Phuwiangosaurus sirindhornae.
 An open-air museum marks the dig sites with replicas and interpretive panels.
-Best combined with an overnight stay.
+The Phu Wiang Dinosaur Museum at the park entrance has full skeletal reconstructions and geological displays — entrance approximately ฿100.
+The park itself charges approximately ฿200 for foreign visitors.
+Best combined with an overnight stay or an early start from Khon Kaen.
+Minivans from the Khon Kaen bus terminal run to Phu Wiang town (approximately ฿80, 1.5 hours), then a motorbike taxi to the park entrance.

-Bueng Kaen Nakhon Lake — The central lake is the social heart of the city, with a walking/cycling path and evening food stalls along the south bank.
-The Wat That (temple) on the southeastern bank is the most visited temple in Khon Kaen.
+Bueng Kaen Nakhon Lake — The central lake is the social heart of the city, with a 4km walking and cycling path around the perimeter and evening food stalls along the south bank.
+The Wat That (temple) on the southeastern bank is the most visited temple in Khon Kaen — a nine-story Isan-style chedi with good views from the upper levels.
+The lake is at its best around sunset when locals gather for exercise and street food.

 Chonnabot district — 54km south.
 The centre of Khon Kaen’s silk weaving tradition.
 Weavers work on hand-operated looms producing the region’s distinctive mudmee silk (tie-dyed patterns).
-The Saturday morning market in Chonnabot has the best selection of silk products at wholesale prices.
+The Saturday morning market in Chonnabot has the best selection of silk products at wholesale prices — scarves from approximately ฿200, full-length fabrics from approximately ฿800.
+The Sala Mai Thai Silk Centre in Chonnabot demonstrates the full production process.
+Songthaew from Khon Kaen approximately ฿50.

 Food

-Khon Kaen is one of the best cities in Thailand to eat Isan food — the northeast’s cuisine that’s distinct from central Thai cooking: som tum (papaya salad), larb (minced meat salad), grilled chicken (gai yang), sticky rice, and nam tok (waterfall beef salad).
-The evening market along the lake and the university-area night markets are the best places.
+Khon Kaen is one of the best cities in Thailand to eat Isan food — the northeast’s cuisine that’s distinct from central Thai cooking: som tum (papaya salad), larb (minced meat salad), gai yang (grilled chicken), sticky rice, and nam tok (waterfall beef salad).
+The flavour profile is more sour, spicy, and funky than Bangkok Thai food — fermented fish paste (pla ra) is a defining ingredient.

 Practical information

-Getting around — Grab operates in Khon Kaen.
-Songthaews run fixed routes.
-Rent a car or join a tour for Phu Wiang and outer day trips.
+Getting around — Grab operates in Khon Kaen and is the easiest way to get around.
+Songthaews run fixed routes for approximately ฿15–20 per trip.
+Rent a car or join a tour for Phu Wiang and Chonnabot — neither is practical by public transport alone.
+For day trips and activities in the northeast, browse tours available from Khon Kaen and across Isan.